-About the Division
+About the Department

-The Division of Otolaryngology-Head and Neck Surgery within the Department of Surgery at the University of Alabama at Birmingham (UAB) stands proudly among the nation's leaders in the field.
+The Department of Otolaryngology-Head and Neck Surgery within the Department of Surgery at the University of Alabama at Birmingham (UAB) stands proudly among the nation's leaders in the field.
 With surgeons practicing in all the areas of specialty: laryngology, otology/neurotology, rhinology, facial plastics, head and neck cancer, and head and neck endocrine surgery, UAB's Division of Otolaryngology - Head and Neck Surgery provides advanced care across the spectrum of head and neck disorders.
 Individual faculty maintain areas of specialty interest in subjects as varied as aerodigestive disorders, endoscopic skull base surgery, and transoral robotic assisted surgery.
 All the faculty strive for new discovery in these areas.